Skip to content

 }) {

-// I need a locked persistent order — safe to mutate
+// I need a locked persistent order — safe to mutate, nobody else can write concurrently.

 async markPaid(this: Lock<Persistent<Order>>) {